deltachat-bot/deltabot-cli-go/README.md

 more examples.

-This package depends on https://github.com/deltachat/deltachat-rpc-client-go library, check its documentation to better understand how to use the deltachat API.
+This package depends on https://github.com/deltachat/deltachat-rpc-client-go library, check its documentation to better understand how to use the Delta Chat API.